 Board Member Smith: I mean we must be platform agnostic and we must be clever.

 Chairman Donovan: Platform agnostic?
-You mean we can’t have religious programs because we are U.S. government.
+Do you mean we can’t have religious programs because we are the U.S. government?
 I’ve said all along we should privatize.
 I’ll tell you why.
-When two of WNN guys I brought on board arranged for an interview with FDR, one of those government workers who fancies himself to be a real journalist refused to do it because he didn’t like the questions we sent in advance to the White House.
+When two of the OWI guys I brought on board arranged for an interview with FDR, one of those government workers who fancies himself to be a real journalist refused to do it because he didn’t like the questions we sent in advance to the White House.
 Imagine that.
 These government workers couldn’t even get an interview with the New York City mayor if you asked them.
-And if we’re not a U.S. government operation and on top of that don’t call ourselves Voice of America, the Germans and the Russians can’t say we are a government propaganda station.
-But what is this platform agnostic business anyway?
+And if we’re not a U.S. government operation and on top of that don’t call ourselves Voice of America, the Germans, and the Russians can’t say we are a government propaganda station.
+But what is this platform-agnostic business anyway?

 Board Member Turnsky: It means that if Communists in Nazi concentration camps have no access to radio, we could for example send them letters with anti-Hitler news from a neutral country like Switzerland.
 Platform neutral means we don’t care how we deliver or what we deliver as long as it is received.